 Having kids is an exciting (and exhausting) time.
 There are so many things to look forward to and stay on top of, re-examining your health insurance might not seem like the most important.
 But the first time your child(ren) gets sick, you want to know that you have a doctor you can trust and that you won’t have to worry about a huge bill on top of caring for your little one.
 To ensure you have the right health insurance for your children, consider these three key points.

-1. What does the health insurance plan cover and how much are you responsible for out-of-pocket?
+What does the plan cover and how much of my child’s care will I cover out-of-pocket?

 If you currently have a health insurance plan, examine your benefits statement to see the level of care it covers for your child.
 Are well visits and immunizations included pre-deductible?
 What are the copays for sick visits?
 What if your child needs to see a specialist, how does that work?